zendframework/zf2-documentation/docs/modules/zend.validator.in-array.rst

 The following options are supported for ``Zend\Validator\InArray`` :

-    - haystack: Sets the haystack for the
+    - haystack: Sets the haystack for the validation.
-    - validation.
-    - recursive: Defines if the validation
-    - should be done recursive.
-This option defaults to FALSE.
+    - recursive: Defines if the validation should be done recursive.
+This option defaults to ``FALSE``.
-    - strict: Defines if the validation
-    - should be done strict.
-This option defaults to FALSE.
+    - strict: Defines if the validation should be done strict.
+This option defaults to ``FALSE``.

 .. _zend.validator.set.in_array.basic: